paul-kh/Tic-Tac-Toe/readme.md

 ## User Story

-A player plays the tic-tac-toe game using the online gameboard on a web browser with anohter player to find a winer or draw at the end of the game.
+A player plays the tic-tac-toe game using the online game board on a web browser with another player to find a winner or draw at the end of the game.

 ## Techniques applied